Turn guest access in Microsoft Teams on or off

 Under Calling, Meeting, and Messaging, select On or Off for each capability, depending on what you want to allow for guests.

 - Make private calls – Turn this setting On to allow guests to make peer-to-peer calls.

-- IP video - Turn this setting On to allow guests to use video in their calls and meetings.
+- Video conferencing - Turn this setting On to allow guests to use video in their calls and meetings.

-- Screen sharing mode – This setting controls the availability of screen sharing for guests.
+- Screen sharing – This setting controls the availability of screen sharing for guests.

-- Turn this setting to Disabled to remove the ability for guests to share their screens in Teams.
+- Turn this setting to Not enabled to remove the ability for guests to share their screens in Teams.

 - Turn this setting to Single application to allow sharing of individual applications.